vannut/api-documentation/source/reference/v2/payments-api/update-payment.rst

    The field expects a country code in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format, for example `NL`.

+.. parameter:: billingAddress
+   :type: address object
+   :condition: optional

+   The `billingAddress` can only be updated when the payment is `open`.

+   The billing details of the person.
+We advise to provide these details to improve fraud protection, and conversion.

+   Refer to the documentation of the :ref:`address object <address-object>` for more information on which formats are accepted.

+   .. parameter:: organizationName
+      :type: string
+      :condition: optional

+      The person's organization, if applicable.
+      This parameter is required when creating Billie orders.

+   .. parameter:: title
+      :type: string
+      :condition: optional

+      The title of the person, for example *Mr.* or *Mrs.*.

+   .. parameter:: givenName
+      :type: string
+      :condition: optional

+      The given name (first name) of the person.

+   .. parameter:: familyName
+      :type: string
+      :condition: optional

+      The family name (surname) of the person.

+   .. parameter:: email
+      :type: string
+      :condition: optional

+      The email address of the person.

+   .. parameter:: phone
+      :type: phone number
+      :condition: optional

+      The phone number of the person.
+Some payment methods require this information.
+If you have it, you should pass it so that your customer does not have to enter it again in the checkout.
+Must be in the `E.164 <https://en.wikipedia.org/wiki/E.164>`_ format.
+For example ``+31208202070``.

+   .. parameter:: streetAndNumber
+      :type: string
+      :condition: optional

+   .. parameter:: streetAdditional
+      :type: string
+      :condition: optional

+   .. parameter:: postalCode
+      :type: string
+      :condition: optional

+   .. parameter:: city
+      :type: string
+      :condition: optional

+   .. parameter:: region
+      :type: string
+      :condition: optional

+   .. parameter:: country
+      :type: string
+      :condition: optional

+      The country of the address in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format.

+.. parameter:: shippingAddress
+   :type: address object
+   :condition: optional

+   The `shippingAddress` can only be updated when the payment is `open`.

+   The shipping details related to the payment.
+We advise to provide these details to improve fraud protection, and improve conversion.

+   This field is optional, but if it is provided, then the full name and address have to be in a valid format.
+See the :ref:`address object <address-object>` documentation for more information on which formats are accepted.

+   .. parameter:: organizationName
+      :type: string
+      :condition: optional

+      The person's organization, if applicable.

+   .. parameter:: title
+      :type: string
+      :condition: optional

+      The title of the person, for example *Mr.* or *Mrs.*.

+   .. parameter:: givenName
+      :type: string
+      :condition: optional

+      The given name (first name) of the person.

+   .. parameter:: familyName
+      :type: string
+      :condition: optional

+      The family name (surname) of the person.

+   .. parameter:: email
+      :type: string
+      :condition: optional

+      The email address of the person.

+   .. parameter:: phone
+      :type: phone number
+      :condition: optional

+      The phone number of the person.
+Some payment methods require this information.
+If you have it, you should pass it so that your customer does not have to enter it again in the checkout.
+Must be in the `E.164 <https://en.wikipedia.org/wiki/E.164>`_ format.
+For example ``+31208202070``.

+   .. parameter:: streetAndNumber
+      :type: string
+      :condition: optional

+   .. parameter:: streetAdditional
+      :type: string
+      :condition: optional

+   .. parameter:: postalCode
+      :type: string
+      :condition: optional

+   .. parameter:: city
+      :type: string
+      :condition: optional

+   .. parameter:: region
+      :type: string
+      :condition: optional

+   .. parameter:: country
+      :type: string
+      :condition: optional

+      The country of the address in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format.

 .. _payment-method-specific-parameters-update:

 Payment method-specific parameters